 Closer to home, there is the challenge of Brexit.
 We don't know precisely how this will play out, with the worst outcome likely to be even more continuing uncertainty.

-Nonetheless, against this backdrop, we must still consider our own individual investment portfolios - whether we are starting out on our investment journeys, or at the other end of the scale, funding our retirement.
+Nonetheless, against this backdrop, when looking at where to invest money, we must still consider our own individual investment portfolios - whether we are starting out on our investment journeys, or at the other end of the scale, funding our retirement.

 Here are the top 5 investment ideas that I will be considering for my own investment portfolio in 2019.